-Furthermore, a research by Tor Project published in May states says that Indonesia is into blocking access for her citizens – to the websites providing criticism on Islam, sex education, and dating services.
+Furthermore, research by Tor Project published in May states says that Indonesia is into blocking access for her citizens – to the websites providing criticism on Islam, sex education, and dating services.

 In 2014, Indonesia was ranked fourth after USA, India, and Brazil; in terms of Facebook usage, with 69 million users being active monthly.

-Then, there were criticisms of Indonesia’s actions on blocking websites, but the nation came in a settlement with some of the tech companies.
+Then, there were criticisms of Indonesia’s actions on blocking websites, but the nation came to a settlement with some of the tech companies.
 Bans were thusly revoked for the social media providers in the country, as cooperation with the regulators has been agreed.

-Among the globally shared contents of today, while subjects like sex education are essential for the future generations, there are numerous other subjects that hamper cultures and beliefs – which need to be taken note of.
+Among the globally shared contents of today, while subjects like sex education are essential for future generations, there are numerous other subjects that hamper cultures and beliefs – which need to be taken note of.
 We hope that the leading social media platforms step up in accordance with the same.